+7.2 Payload Data

-6.1 SAS Registration Message
+7.2.1 Payload Data for SAS Registration Message

-6.1.1 SAS Registration Request
+7.2.1.1 SAS Registration Request

 SAS Registration Request shall be sent by the SAS to register with the ESC.
 The SAS Registration Request may be sent also when the SAS information in the SasRegistrationRequest object in the following table is updated.
-The SAS Registration Request shall be generated by encoding the SasRegistrationRequest object using JSON.
+The SAS Registration Request shall be generated by encoding the MessageContainer object in which JSON-encoded SasRegistrationRequest object is used to generate encodedPayloadData field.

-Table 2: SasRegistrationRequest object
+Table 3: SasRegistrationRequest object